-But the online world of advertising has brought with it a number of issues that have caused online consumers to take a proactive approach to limiting the amount of data that can be collected about them and reducing the number of ads they are exposed to.
+But the world of online advertising has brought with it a number of issues that have caused companies, governments, and consumers to take a proactive approach to limiting the amount of user data that can be collected.

 In this chapter, we’ll look at one of the biggest topics in programmatic advertising; user privacy.

 The Rise of Consumer Data Collection and Privacy Concerns

 In the early days of online advertising, ad targeting was limited to the context of the page and information passed to ad servers and ad networks in the user agent string (passed in a HTTP header) by web browsers, such as:

 - The language set on the user’s computer.

 - The URL of the page where the ad will be displayed.

 - The browser type and version.

 When RTB emerged in the late 2000’s, AdTech companies started ramping up the use of third-party cookies to identify users across different websites and display ads to them based on their interests and behavior.